ABOUT IRVING CARES

 GuideStar provides information to advance nonprofit transparency.
 Irving Cares participates at the Platinum Level, providing audited financials as well as impact and effectiveness information.

-Irving Cares has been voted one of the best nonprofits in Irving by residents every year since the award’s inception in 2013.
+Irving Cares has been voted one of the best nonprofits in Irving by residents from 2013 through 2016.

 Irving Cares partners with other agencies to provide the best and most comprehensive services for clients without duplication.
 “Big Name” partners include City of Irving, North Texas Food Bank, North Lake College, and Salvation Army.